GaloisInc/crucible/doc/java-llvm/java-llvm.md

 ## Examples

-Here is an example `symexec` from the tutorial:
+The following code is a complete example of using the `java_symexec` function.

 ~~~~
 // show that add(x,y) == add(y,x) for all x and y